uilianries/imgui/About-the-IMGUI-paradigm.md

 <BR>  https://www.youtube.com/watch?v=Z1qyvQsjK5Y (see also [blog](https://caseymuratori.com/blog_0001))

 _"I’ve also seen lots of people getting into arguments about immediate-mode vs. retained-mode GUI APIs.
 I think this has something to do with how simple the IMGUI concept is, as it leads people to think they understand it, and then they proceed to get into heated arguments as if they actually know what they’re talking about.
 I rarely see this problem when I’m talking about anything even mildly complicated, like quaternions."_

-<BR> It has been privately researched before and after.
+It has been privately researched before and after.
+Casey's work on formulating and popularizing research on this topic has been invaluable.
+I however believe that picking the word "immediate-mode" was a mistake which a decade later we are still paying for in term of misunderstanding what IMGUI are.

 ### Do we need a definition?